lulab/exSEEK_docs/README.md

 ## Installation

-For easy intallation, you can use the docker image we provide: [exSEEK Docker Image](https://hub.docker.com/r/ltbyshi/exseek)
+For easy installation, you can use the docker image we provide: [exSEEK Docker Image](https://hub.docker.com/r/ltbyshi/exseek)

 If you would like to manually set up the environment, please follow the [requirements](https://exseek.gitbook.io/docs/installation)